tmxoxo/blog/wed.md

 <div id = "blockcontent">

-It's been 5+ years of dating, 4+ years of living together and 7 months of being engaged.
+It's been 5+ years of dating, 4+ years of living together and over 6 months of being engaged.
 So ... <i> when's the big day</i>? <br><br>

 Sorry folks, we don't know yet.
 But we promise to let you know when we figure it